smsharma/lensing-neural-fields/README.md

 ## Code

-Results from the paper can be reproced by running the notebook [notebooks/lens-fit.ipynb](notebooks/lens-fit.ipynb).
+Code requirements are given in [environment.yml](environment.yml).
+The code additionally relies in [`jaxinterp2d`](https://github.com/adam-coogan/jaxinterp2d).
+Results from the paper can be reproduced by running the notebook [notebooks/lens-fit.ipynb](notebooks/lens-fit.ipynb).

 ## Citation